pzprado/Pacta/README.md

-# Shotgun Clause Smart Contract
+# Pacta

+Institutional grade Shareholders Agreement onchain.
+A Shotgun Clause empowers a world of RWA, Tradfi Institutions and Crypto Native Institutions to coordinate and resolve disputes onchain.

 This repository contains the implementation of a general-purpose Shotgun Clause smart contract on the Ethereum blockchain.
 The contract facilitates the buyout of shares between shareholders using ERC20 tokens.
-It leverages Solidity to implement the core functionalities, ensuring transparency, security, and automation in the M&A process.
+It implements the core functionalities for a transaction between two parties, ensuring transparency, security, and automation in the M&A process.

 ## Overview